skortchmark9/Climate_ML/Project_2/README.md

 # Project 2: Climate Predictions with Machine Learning

-## Predicting the Ocean Surface Boundary Layer's Density Profiles using Observational Data
+## Predicting Ocean Surface Boundary Layer Properties From Observational Data

 ### Group 7: Azam Khan, Samuel Kortchmar, Ahinoam Toubia

 ## Overview
-In this project, our group apply the same methodology from the paper *Sane et al. (2023) "Parameterizing vertical mixing coefficients in the ocean surface boundary layer using neural networks."* to estimate density profiles using observational data from Papa Station (Located in the North Pacific Ocean, 50° North latitude, 145° West longitude) and analyze the effects of seasonality on the dataset.
+In this project, we attempt to predict mixed layer properties from observational data, taking inspiration from *Sane et al. (2023) "Parameterizing vertical mixing coefficients in the ocean surface boundary layer using neural networks."*.
+The source of observational data is Ocean Climate Station Papa.

 ### Research Question:
 **Attempt to predict density & diffusivity of the mixed layer from observational data, with examination of the influence of seasonality.**